Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 ABCmouse Summary

-• ABCmouse is great for homeschool families seeking support in a range of subjects.
-It’s also excellent for any budget-conscious parents comparing free phonics games vs paid programs.
+• ABCmouse is often sought out byhomeschool families seeking support in a range of subjects.
+But for parents comparing free phonics games vs paid programs, you might be better off choosing a more focused phonics-first app.

-• We also recommend ABCmouse for parents or caregivers of children ages 2-8 wanting to support their children’s development.
-The wide range of subjects, structured learning path, clear progress tracker, printables, and strong engagement system make ABCmouse a great tool for pre-schoolers through second graders.
+• We see ABCmouse as a decent option for parents or caregivers of children ages 2-8 wanting general enrichment.
+The wide range of subjects, structured learning path, clear progress tracker, printables, and strong engagement system make ABCmouse work for some preschoolers through second graders.
+What you’re not getting: targeted academic growth in any particular subject.

 • With a kidSAFE certification and 500k+ parent ratings, families consider ABCmouse trustworthy and safe for kids.

-• Cons include a lack of advanced reading options, a need for parental oversight in order to maintain a regular learning routine, and absence of corrective feedback.
+• Cons include a lack of advanced reading and math options, a need for parental oversight in order to maintain a regular learning routine, and absence of corrective feedback.

 How ABCmouse Works